Shatendra Sharma*, Monika Vats*, Jyotsna Sharma, Arvind Chhabra, R.K. Rakesh Kumar and Cheng-Hsin Chuang Pages 612 - 619 ( 8 )

-Background: Tin oxide nano-particles also show good photo-catalytic efficiency because of its wide band gap and high recombination rates of photo-generated electron-hole pairs.
-Being non-toxic and chemically stable, the tin oxide nano-particles are used as dynamic photo-catalyst for the degradation.
-Tin oxide nano-crystals suitable for charge storage devices are synthesized using co-precipitation technique.
+Background: Tin oxide nanoparticles also show good photocatalytic efficiency due to wide bandgap and high recombination rates of photo-generated electron-hole pairs.
+Being non-toxic and chemically stable, the tin oxide nanoparticles are used as dynamic photo-catalyst for the degradation.
+Tin oxide nanocrystals suitable for charge storage devices are synthesized using the coprecipitation technique.

-Objectives: Synthesis of Tin oxide nano-crystals by using co-precipitation method for photo-catalytic activity under sunlight that can be used for photo-degradation.
-The method of synthesis and characterization are discussed.
+Objectives: Synthesis of Tin oxide nanocrystals by using the co-precipitation method for photocatalytic activity under sunlight that can be used for photo-degradation.
+The method of synthesis and characterization are also discussed.

-Materials and Methods: The nano-crystals are prepared by co-precipitation method using stannic chloride and sodium carbonate. sodium carbonate is added under constant stirring drop by drop for 90 minutes.
+Materials and Methods: The nanocrystals are prepared by co-precipitation method using stannic chloride and sodium carbonate.
+Sodium carbonate is added under constant stirring drop by drop for 90 minutes.
 The solution is settled for 4 hours.
 The precipitates are first washed using de-ionized water and then with ethyl alcohol.
-The dried powder of nanocrystals is then calcinated at 500oC for one hour in a muffle furnace.
-The structural, morphological, optical and electrical characterization of these synthesized crystals is done using (XRD), (FESEM), (TEM), (UV-Visible), (FT-Raman), Zeta potential and dielectric constant measurements.
+The dried powder of nanocrystals is then calcinated at 500°C for one hour in a muffle furnace.
+The structural, morphological, optical, and electrical characterization of these synthesized crystals is done using (XRD), (FESEM), (TEM), (UV-Visible), (FT-Raman), Zeta potential, and dielectric constant measurements.

-Theoretical investigations with DFT: The band gap of the particles is also calculated from the UV-VIS spectra which is found to be ~3.6 eV and this experimentally observed value of band gap matches with that calculated theoretically from Density Functional Theory (DFT) using Local Density Approximation (LDA).
+Theoretical Investigations with DFT: The bandgap of the particles was also calculated from the UV-VIS spectra, which was found to be ~3.6 eV and this experimentally observed value of bandgap matches with that calculated theoretically from Density Functional Theory (DFT) using Local Density Approximation (LDA).